akutuva21/crnt-lean/docs/analyze-contract.md

 ## Versioning

-`version` tags the field set.
-It is bumped whenever fields are added or their meaning changes, so a consumer can detect a contract it does not understand.
-New per-property companions (multistationarity capacity, ACR, deficiency-one) join the record as they land, raising the version.
+`version` is the value of `analysisVersion` (`CRNT/Interop/Analysis.lean`), currently `5`.
+It tags the field set and increments whenever a field is added or its meaning changes, so a consumer can detect a contract it does not understand.
+A new per-property companion raises the version when it joins the record.

 ## Usage